lareinahu-2023/2048-main/README.md

 4. The display updates to show the new state
 5. The game checks if you've won or lost

-## Learning Exercises

-1. **Basic**: Try modifying the board size or winning condition
-2. **Intermediate**: Add a new feature like move undoing
-3. **Advanced**: Implement an AI solver for the game

-## Testing Your Understanding

-The project includes tests (`src/tests/`) that verify the game logic.
-Reading and understanding these tests can help you grasp how the game should behave in different scenarios.

 ## Project Structure Visualization